 For more than a decade, girl power has been a cultural barometer, reflecting girlhood’s ever-changing meanings.
 How did girl power evolve from a subcultural rallying cry to a mainstream catchphrase, and what meaning did young girls find in its pop…

 Dr. Rebecca Hains is a children’s media culture expert.
-She is a professor of advertising and media studies at Salem State University in Salem, Mass., where she is the assistant director of the Center for Childhood and Youth Studies.
+She is a professor of media and communication at Salem State University in Salem, Mass.
 Her research focuses on girls, women, children, and media from an intersectional, critical/cultural studies perspective.
 Rebecca is the author…